Ant0wan/Piscine-C-Recoded-in-Python/README.md

 ﻿# piscine C recoded in Python 3
 ### <| C Piscine at 42 recoded with Python3 |> by /-\n+0w@n

+Last update: 9/18/2018

-As the subjects were initially made for C programming language, some exercises will be missing because they are deemed to be pointless recoded in python.<br />
+Description: As the subjects were initially made for C programming language, some exercises will be missing because they are deemed to be pointless recoded in python.<br />
 For instance, C pointers exercises have been recoded and arranged in order to master new concepts (*concerning the python3 programming language*) or have either not been recoded at all.

 The following has been recoded in their respective files: